-If you do not have an existing application to deploy and want to seed one in your Docker Registry, can modify a few lines in the example repository.
+If you do not have an existing application to deploy and want to seed one in your Docker Registry, you can modify a few lines in the example repository.
 Fork the repository into your own GitHub and can make a few changes to the Drone.yaml.
-If you do that make sure to following the activating Harness CI / Drone steps for your specific repository and credentials.
+If you do that, make sure to follow the activating Harness CI / Drone steps for your specific repository and credentials.

 To kick off an initial Harness CI / Drone Build and Push, simply modify the configuration / Drone.yaml.
 To explicitly build to a specific version, can add tags to Drone.yaml which works well with the example.
 In the example, let’s start by pushing build version 1.0.1.
 Make sure to update your repository information also.